Ir al contenido

 Durante 10 años, la tecnología ha avanzado hacia la estandarización maestra.
 Hoy en día, el arquitecto esculpe los límites y la IA simplemente colorea dentro de las líneas.

-Now, we are witnessing the exact same standardization happen to code syntax, cybersecurity frameworks, and refactoring patterns.
-Artificial Intelligence isn't inventing magic—it is simply executing the "Master Standardization" of raw syntax at lightning speed.
+Now, heading into 2027, the exact same standardization is happening to raw code syntax, cybersecurity frameworks, and refactoring patterns.
+Agentic AI isn't inventing magic — it is executing the Master Standardization of syntax at machine speed.
+And that changes everything about what it means to be a software engineer.

 The Artist and the Coloring Book